StackStorm-Exchange/stackstorm-github/README.md

 ## Configuration

+Copy the example configuration in [github.yaml.example](./github.yaml.example) to `/opt/stackstorm/configs/github.yaml` and edit as required.

+It must contain:

 * ``token`` - Authentication token.
 Note: token only needs to be specified for actions such as ``add_comment`` and ``add_status`` which require authentication.
 If you use ``get_issue`` action only with public